joeyparis/usps-ruby-client/README.md

 }
 ```

+## RubyDoc Automatic Documentation
+The generator also creates [documentation](https://rubydoc.info/gems/usps-ruby-client) to help you navigate the available methods.
+It has the same issues presented in the disclaimer above.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 ### Updating the auto-generated methods

-Because the USPS website does not allow scripts to make requests against their website you must [download the API User Guide HTML files manually](https://www.usps.com/business/web-tools-apis/documentation-updates.htm).
+Because the USPS website does not allow scripts to make requests against their website, you must [download the API User Guide HTML files manually](https://www.usps.com/business/web-tools-apis/documentation-updates.htm).
 I recommend right-clicking the **HTM** and selecting *Save Link As...* to prevent any browser extensions from injecting their code and breaking the parsing.

 Place just the `.htm` files in `lib/data/api` (and remove any they may no longer be active) and run `rake usps:api:update`.
-This task will recreate all the relevant methods and some basic spec tests.
+This task will recreate all the appropriate methods and some basic spec tests.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/joeyparis/usps-ruby-client.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/joeyparis/usps-ruby-client/blob/master/CODE_OF_CONDUCT.md).

-This is still an early work-in-progress so any additional help is definitely appreciated!
+This project is still an early work-in-progress, so any additional help is greatly appreciated!

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open-source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the Usps project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/joeyparis/usps-ruby-client/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Usps project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [code of conduct](https://github.com/joeyparis/usps-ruby-client/blob/master/CODE_OF_CONDUCT.md).